 Then people started emailing me back!
 (Which I wasn’t expecting.)

-So I decide, why not?
-I'll just answer their question and cc: everybody - so to speak.
+I decided, why not?
+I’ll just answer their question and cc: everybody – so to speak.

 And then more questions came in… and so on…

-Then people starting emailing me after their interviews.
+Then people started emailing me after their interviews.
 Many shared success stories, which I was expecting since I ask people to let me know how things go.

 I can tell that BCG and Bain are really going head-to-head in recruiting in Sao Paolo, Brazil, as I have been in contact with several people with offers from both.

-I have people emailing me the specific cases they got in McKinsey Madrid, Booz - United Arab Emeriates, and dozens of cities from around the world.
+I have people emailing me the specific cases they got in McKinsey Madrid, Booz – United Arab Emirates, and dozens of cities from around the world.